-General economic risks and risks in the general operating framework
+Overall economic risks and risks due to the operating framework

 At present, the development of the global economy presents no significant risk to the Fresenius Group.
-In 2019, we expect overall economic growth to continue.
+In 2020, we expect overall economic growth to continue.
 Moreover, Fresenius is affected only to a small extent by general economic fluctuations.
 We expect demand for our life-saving and life-sustaining products and services to continue to grow.
-Furthermore, Fresenius is striving for the firm balance of its business in the main regions and between established and emerging markets.
+Furthermore, Fresenius is striving for balanced distribution of its business in the main global regions and between established and emerging markets.

-The risk situation for each business segment depends in particular on the development of its relevant markets.
+The risk situation for each business segment depends in particular on the development of their respective relevant markets.
 Country-specific political, legal, and financial conditions are therefore monitored and evaluated carefully, particularly in the current macroeconomic environment.
 This applies, for example, to countries with budget problems as a result of their debt burden, in particular with regard to our accounts receivable.
-This also applies to the possible impact on our business activities resulting from the decision by the United Kingdom to leave the European Union and the continuing uncertainty about the exit conditions.
-This further applies to Catalonia's quest for independence from Spain.

-And it applies in particular to any initiatives by the U.S. administration with regard to potential changes to the current health care programs.
+This applies in particular to any initiatives by the U.S. administration with regard to potential changes to the current health care programs.